soocrates/messaging-platform/README.md

 ## Prerequisites
 - Node.js 18+
 - Postgres (local or remote)
-- DynamoDB table (AWS or local via LocalStack/dynamodb-local)
+- DynamoDB table (existing table or create one using the setup script)
 - Optional: AWS Cognito (if `REQUIRE_AUTH=true`)

 ## Environment Setup